jaimiles23/ALS_Assessment/README.md

     - [df_subs.cons_email_ids](#df_subscons_email_ids)

-# Using the repo
+# How to use
+This section documents how to run the ETL script.
+Please note: input and output data files will automatically be downloaded and saved to the working directory.

-This repository conducts analysis via 2 file types:
+This repository conducts analysis via 2 file types to show and/or perform data analysiss:
   1. **etl_jupyternb.ipynb**: a [jupyter notebooks](https://github.com/jupyter/notebook) that contains all documentation, exploratory data analysis, and produces the output files..
   2. **etl_script.py**: a python3 script that can be run via the terminal to produce the output files.

 ## Download
 This repository can be downloaded from GitHub by running this command on the command line:
 ```
 git clone https://github.com/jaimiles23/ALS_Assessment.git
 ```

-# How to use
-This section documents how to run the ETL script.
-Please note: input and output data files will automatically be downloaded and saved to the working directory.

 ## Jupyter Notebook
 If you have Jupyter Notebooks installed, you can access the **etl_jupyternb.ipynb** locally.
 Otherwise, [NBViewer.org](http://nbviewer.org) renders a GitHub Jupyter Notebook online.
 You can access the notebook online [here](https://nbviewer.jupyter.org/github/jaimiles23/ALS_Assessment/blob/master/Data%20Engineer%20Exercises.ipynb)